How to Clean Pavers: Complete Guide

 Proper maintenance, including regular re-sealing, is the key to preserving your investment in your outdoor space.

 In the world of pavers, a few hiccups can arise over time.
-Don't fret; here's how to tackle some typical paver problems like a true-blue Aussie:
+Don't fret; here's how to tackle some paver problems:

-- Cracked Grout: Cracked grout between pavers is a no-no. Remove the damaged grout and replace it with fresh grout mix.
-Smooth it out, and you're good to go.
+Cracked grout Remove the damaged grout and replace it with fresh grout mix.

-- Surface Erosion: Harsh weather can take a toll.
-Add more sand or gravel between the pavers to bolster stability for surface erosion.
+Surface erosion Add more sand or gravel between the pavers to improve stability.

 Knowing how to handle these common paver predicaments will keep your outdoor space looking pristine and problem-free.
 It's all part of the journey to a picture-perfect patio or charming courtyard.